Why is everyone I idolize dead? I thought as I laid quietly in bed.

 There was one personality among these hosts that I couldn’t fully accept.
 Anthony Bourdain’s No Reservations was soulful, poetic, and to my early 20-something self, boring.
 I thought he was pretentious and a bit of dick.
 Like the junkie I was, I didn’t appreciate what was pure.
 I wanted my quick and dirty fix.

-It wasn’t until I finally got into travel, when I stopped watching it and started living it, that I realized the flashy gimmicks those shows I devoured flaunted only scratched the surface.
+It wasn’t until I finally got into travel, when I stopped watching it and started living it, that I realized the flashy gimmicks those shows that I devoured only scratched the surface.
 Bourdain got to the heart of what matters to those who fully immerse themselves in travel: people and their stories.
 Reading A Cook’s Tour not only showed his sincere interest and desire to know the inhabitants of all the places he traveled to but his commitment to telling their stories.

 He was more than his TV persona.
 His anecdotes could be foul-mouthed and raunchy without being lewd.
 His snark and sarcasm were never intended to truly wound.
 And when you read the written representation of his emotions, you feel it all.
 I believe that to be a great writer, your soul and humanity must seep through.
 His book was real and raw and I related to him not only through those fleeting but blindingly bright moments of happiness in this world but also the crushingly dark ones.
 And I grieve for what he was and what he could have been.